 My Favorite 15 Things to do Athens - Eat & Drink

 Athens' food and drinks scene is powered by the entrepreneurial spirit of the globetrotting Greeks who have made the city a cultural pilgrimage destination.

 Rated as the best place for kebaps in Athens, this (overly touristy) place produces solid kebaps and great Greek salads at fair prices.

 These two rooftop bars have great views over the illuminated Acropolis at night.
 The crowds are often a bit snobby at both but after a drink or two and checking out the background you will relax.

-Falafel sandwiches sound boring – right? falafellas runs an unassuming falafel shop; who knew that they would make the best falafel sandwich I ever had.
-The secrets are their high-quality ingredients, the spicy sauce and fried eggplant added to the usual mix.
-Fantastic stuff.
+Falafel sandwiches sound boring - right?
+Falafellas runs an unassuming falafel shop but serves high-quality ingredients, the spicy sauce and fried eggplant added to the usual mix.
+Good stuff.

 Feyrouz specializes in Middle Eastern breads with tons of different sauces.
 The result is something that you rarely get to eat anywhere - whole wheat bread with eggplant curry sauce, for instance.
 There are more options for meat lovers and the owner could not have been more friendly in explaining the options and pairing with the extra sauces.